antoniogarrote/rdfstore-js/README.md

 #rdfstore-js

-rdfstore-js is a pure Javascript implementation of a RDF graph store with support for the SPARQL query and manipulation language.
+rdfstore-js is a pure Javascript implementation of a RDF graph store with support for the SPARQL query and data manipulation language.

     var rdfstore = require('rdfstore');